cgonzalezITA/devopsTools/kTools/README.md

 ### Log requests made to ingress
 The logs of your Ingress controller can be seen when it handles requests and returns errors such as "502 Bad Gateway".
+The Ingress infrastructure is held at a devoted namespace that can be named  _ingress-nginx_, _ingress_, ... depending on the kubernetes deployed.

 ```shell
 # Identify the Ingress Controller Pods
 $ kubectl get pods -n ingress-nginx